Hacker6329/EasySocket/README.md

 # EasySocket
-An .h with that semplify Socket programming in C
+An .h that semplify Socket programming in C